 Primary Authority is based on legal partnerships between businesses and individual local authorities.
 Businesses can set up their own partnership or be part of a professional organisation (such as Quality in Tourism) with an existing partnership.

 A business can form its own direct partnership.
 It then receives Primary Authority Advice tailored to its specific needs from its primary authority (i.e. its chosen local authority).

 Alternatively, a business can belong to a trade association (or other type of ‘regulated group’) to benefit from a coordinated primary authority partnership.
 In this case, the Primary Authority Advice is still provided by the primary authority, but is shared via the trade association, and tailored

 How is OPSS involved?

 The Office for Product Safety and Standards (OPSS) exercises the statutory responsibility for the operation of Primary Authority on behalf of the Secretary of State for BEIS (the Department for Business, Energy and Industrial Strategy), nominating partnerships, issuing guidance and resolving determinations.
 It also manages the Primary Authority Register.

 The Primary Authority Register is the secure online service that supports the operation of the scheme.
 It contains details on every partnership, provides a forum for communications, and allows primary authorities to make important documents and business information readily available to local regulators.
 There is a publically available register through which the public can see which businesses have a primary authority partnership.

-For members of Quality in Tourism, the partnership will ensure that members are kept fully up to date with regulatory changes and amendments that may affect their business.
+For members of Quality in Tourism (QT), the partnership will ensure that members are kept fully up to date with regulatory changes and amendments that may affect their business.
 Quality in Tourism will work with Cornwall Council to share advice and guidance on how to adapt to any change in regulations, ensuring that members have access to best practice examples to ensure their efficiency.